accordproject/techdocs/docs/logic-simple-expr.md

    else x                  // else return x
 ```

 > **TechNote:** let bindings in Ergo are immutable, in a way similar to other functional languages.
-A nice explaination can be found e.g., in the documentation for let bindings in [ReasonML](https://reasonml.github.io/docs/en/let-binding).
+A nice explanation can be found e.g., in the documentation for let bindings in [ReasonML](https://reasonml.github.io/docs/en/let-binding).